camilolcoder/password_generator/README.md

 ```
 ## How to use it

-Once you run it the program only has 4 options:\
+Once you run it the program only has 4 options:

-- 1. Generates a new password
+1. Generates a new password
-- 2. You can search for a password givin as input the name of the domain the password is for
+2. You can search for a password givin as input the name of the domain the password is for
-- 3. Show all the passwords
+3. Show all the passwords
-- 4. Exit program
+4. Exit program